erenkara1907/erenkara1907/README.md

 ## About Me
 - 🔭 I'm currently working on AI-powered development tools
 - 🌱 I'm passionate about building practical AI applications
-- 💻 I specialize in Python, Flutter, C#, and JavaScript
 - 🤖 Creator of AI Code Agent - an intelligent coding assistant

 ## Latest Project